AdrianoZaghi/pipeline/README.md

 - <run_accession>_main.json
 - <run_accession>_main.txt

 Both contain the results of the alignment.
 You should again refer to tgi documentation [link](https://github.com/arpcard/rgi#running-rgi-main-with-genome-or-assembly-dna-sequences) for the explanation of the content of those files.
 Depending from what the starting point of the analysis is, in the working directory will be found also all the files produced by the rules used in the alignment.
-Look at the picture of pipeline structure to figure out what they are.
+Look at the picture of the pipeline structure to figure out what they are.

 It is possible to run each step of the pipeline singularly: